Our programming under Accountable Governance

 Oxfam in Nigeria is focused on addressing the following

-With the growing inequality, Uganda may experience growth, but not sustainable development that benefits ordinary citizens.
+With the growing inequality, Nigeria may experience growth, but not sustainable development that benefits ordinary citizens.
 Women and children are most affected by poverty and inequality this may stand in the way of Uganda achieving her development goals.